ArthurClemens/faceted_search/README.md

 - [Cache warming](#cache-warming)
 - [Example of conditional caching](#example-of-conditional-caching)

-GenServer `FacetSearch.Cache` handles caching of facet results.
+GenServer `Fase.Cache` handles caching of facet results.
 Data is cached in an [ETS table ⤴](https://hexdocs.pm/elixir/main/ets.html), where the cache key is the combination of the search view name and the used filters.

 When the search view is updated, any exsisting cache that contains a key with the search view name is automatically cleared.
 Alternatively, call `Fase.clear_facets_cache/1`.